SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * **A fresh approach to Views**: building a rich user experience by snapping together flexible, event-aware View components using only PHP on the server ([see more...](/TODO))
 * **A fresh approach to Models**: building your business logic in Models that bind directly to your View components and adapt robustly as requirements evolve ([see more...](/TODO))
-* **A fresh approach to Addons**: plugging in additional functionality from an ecosystem of Addons that take full advantage of the AJAX, event handling and styling features of the Toolkit core ([see more...](/TODO)). you can also mention - both
+* **A fresh approach to Addons**: plugging in additional functionality from an ecosystem of Addons that take full advantage of the AJAX, event handling and styling features of the Toolkit Core ([see more...](/TODO)).

-Compared to most other PHP frameworks, Agile Toolkit offers a comprehensive approach to rich application development.
-So there's only one way to do things &ndash; the right way.
+Agile Toolkit offers a comprehensive approach to rich application development, so there's only one way to do things &ndash; the right way.
 The architectural decisions and client-side plumbing are handled for you, enabling you to focus on the functionality of your application from the get-go.

 ### The payoff